neneluo/llm-tool-use/README.md

 ```
 Note: specify the `${result_jsonl}` and `${dataset}` as needed.

-### Acknowledgement
+## Acknowledgement
-The model inference and training codes of this repo are supported by HuggingFace `trl`,  `transformers`, and `peft`.
+This repo's model inference and training codes are supported by HuggingFace `trl`,  `transformers`, and `peft`.
 The evaluation implementation of the repo incorporated codes from `mandarjoshi90/triviaqa`, `nelson-liu/lost-in-the-middle`, `EleutherAI/lm-evaluation-harness`.
-The tools implementation of the repo adapted codes from `ernie-research/Tool-Augmented-Reward-Model`, `lucidrains/toolformer-pytorch`.
+The tool's implementation of the repo adapted codes from `ernie-research/Tool-Augmented-Reward-Model`, `lucidrains/toolformer-pytorch`.

 A heartfelt thank you to the authors and contributors of these projects for their invaluable work and open-source contributions!